I Hit Another Car Making a Left Turn in Front of Me: Can I Recover Compensation? Los Angeles Car Accident Lawyers Explain Why Your Car

 - The harm caused was within the “class of harms” sought to be prevented by the statute.

-In an improper left turn car accident case in California, it is very likely that a vehicle going straight that hits a left-turning vehicle will be able to establish a cause of action for an improper left turn against a defendant.
+In an improper left turn car accident case in California, a vehicle going straight that hits a left-turning vehicle will likely be able to establish a cause of action for an improper left turn against a defendant.

 Common Law Negligence